Although Schönbrunn Palace is now thoroughly embedded within urban Vienna, it actually served as an imperial country retreat for much of its life.

 A name change

-(Emperor Matthias, who inadvertently gave Schönbrunn its name.
+(Emperor Matthias, who accidentally gave Schönbrunn its name.
 Photo courtesy of the Rijksmuseum)

-The story goes that the name reflects the exclamation made by Emperor Matthias on discovering a spring in the grounds of the estate earlier that century; “Ei, welch’ schöner Brunn’!” translates literally as , “Oh, what a pretty spring!”
+The story goes that the name reflects the exclamation made earlier that century by Emperor Matthias on discovering a spring in the grounds of the estate; “Ei, welch’ schöner Brunn’!” translates literally as , “Oh, what a pretty spring!”

-The new building picked a bad century to go up, though.
+Unfortunately, the new lodge picked a bad century to go up.
 Vienna had narrowly survived a first Turkish invasion in 1529 and the Turks returned in 1683 to lay siege to the city once again.

 Those behind the city walls held out until rescued by an army led by the Polish king, Jan III Sobieski.
 Those outside the walls weren’t so lucky; Schönbrunn was destroyed.

-Schönbrunn’s rebirth began in 1696 when construction work started on a brand new palace (really a hunting lodge).
+Schönbrunn’s rebirth began in 1696 when construction work started on a brand new lodge / palace.

 (Find tickets and experience options for the palace and zoo)